mark232/quickapps-lollipop/README.md

 * Calendar - Reading events data from `CalendarContract.Events`.
 * Toggles - Each toggles use its permissions to change the state.
 * Stopwatch - Uses `TimerTask` that run every 10 milliseconds to update the clock.
+* Calculator - Evaluate the math string using EvalEx library.
-* news - Use Feedly Cloud Api to receive the newest 20 articles from the user feed.
+* News - Use Feedly Cloud Api to receive the newest 20 articles from the user feed.

 ## Acknowledgements
 * LG for their Quick Circle and QSlide SDKs.